Fire Watch Guard Services in Miami, FL

 Call 1-800-899-7524 for a same-day quote, or use our online quote form.
 Our staffing team will confirm the impairment type, the AHJ, the deployment timeline, and the number of personnel required, then send a written quote with the exact fire watch hourly rate and the projected total for your engagement.

-What City of Miami Fire-Rescue Department, Fire Prevention Bureau Requires
+What City of Miami Fire-Rescue Fire Prevention Bureau Requires

 - Fire alarm system out of service longer than 4 hours in a 24-hour period (NFPA 72)